 Hangul is effortless to memorize logically.
 However, its appearance and writing style make it a little problematic.
 This usually happens beyond the initial level.

-The convoluted writing style of Korean
+The convoluted writing style of the Korean

 They do not assimilate us with these unfamiliar symbols.
 The style of writing alphabets arranged compactly in dense blocks is an entirely alien concept to us.